Stabilizing Consistency Training: A Flow Map Analysis and Self-Distillation: Experimental Details

 \textbf{Without Preconditioner.} We train a DiT-XL/2 architecture from randomly initialized weights without any preconditioner.
 In this case, training consistently failed, with the loss diverging and no meaningful samples being generated.
 While 40K steps may appear insufficient for scratch training, other scratch training methods already show a rapid decrease by 40K steps (\cref{fig:instability-fig}).
 We consider that this is enough to check the unstable dynamics compared to other models.

-These suggest that consistency training is highly sensitive to initialization and the choice of preconditioner.
-It becomes unstable under random initialization and requires a well-trained multistep model.
-Even when initialized with preconditioners, consistency training demonstrates limited robustness and reproducibility across different architectures and setups.
+These suggest that consistency training can be sensitive to initialization and the choice of preconditioner.
+It becomes unstable under random initialization and appears to substantially benefit from a well-trained multistep model.
+Even with pretrained initializations, consistency training demonstrates limited robustness and reproducibility across different architectures and setups.